chef/community-site/site/content/_index.md

       Chef InSpec is a powerful tool for creating and sharing security profiles.
-      The InSpec community at https://dev-sec.io has created a myriad of baseline profiles for you to download and use to secure your infrastructure and key application platforms
+      The InSpec community at https://dev-sec.io has created a myriad of baseline profiles for you to download and use to secure your infrastructure and key application platforms.

       [Learn more &raquo;](https://dev-sec.io)